Over the last few months we’ve been working away on the Loxone plans for the new house.

 Instead of typing in your own PIN each time you get home, you can use a little NFC Key Fob like in the photo above.
 But I’d really prefer not to have to carry anything but my phone, just like with my car.
 Apple (being Apple) have refused to open up NFC to 3rd party developers, years after adding the feature to their phones.
 Fear not though non-Android users, as Loxone also provides these Encrypted NFC Smart Tags (stickers) which can be placed on the back of your iPhone instead (but really Apple, we shouldn’t have to do this).

-We’re installing electric roller Garage Doors and we’d like to interface to them too (look out for a separate post on the garage door setup in the future).
+We’re installing electric roller Garage Doors and we’d like to interface to them too (read this post on our garage door setup).

 We’re planning to install multiple IP CCTV security cameras and Loxone has the ability to display CCTV images in their app.